AdobeDocs/audience-manager.en/help/using/c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md

    <td colname="col1"> <p> <b>Current Subscribers</b> </p> </td>
    <td colname="col2"> <p>If you're already subscribed to a private data feed and want to request a discount: </p>
     <ol id="ol_A58D419EBB9349E9B1225202535130F6">
-     <li id="li_D0DDC8AC6E9C4675AA4630D63FE8F071"> <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#task_10D0EA04E9C34F78A69A71AFA25BD40E" format="dita" scope="local"> Unsubscribe</a> from the data feed. </li>
+     <li id="li_D0DDC8AC6E9C4675AA4630D63FE8F071"> <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#task_10D0EA04E9C34F78A69A71AFA25BD40E"> Unsubscribe</a> from the data feed. </li>
      <li id="li_05A5379F2A944FB28AB39C196DDE3A1D">Contact the data provider and request a discounted price. </li>
      <li id="li_B1B5AA6F6CC64512A02D5E8861A5F266">If the provider gives you a discount, re-subscribe to the feed on the 1<sup>st</sup> day of the next month. </li>
     </ol> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <b>New Private Data Feed Subscribers</b> </p> </td>
    <td colname="col2"> <p>Ask for a discount in your subscription request.
-See <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#task_201526273485445EB6DB0FAD196259C5" format="dita" scope="local"> Subscribe to a Private Data Feed</a>. </p> </td>
+See <a href="../../../c-features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md#task_201526273485445EB6DB0FAD196259C5"> Subscribe to a Private Data Feed</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <b>Potential Subscribers</b> </p> </td>
-   <td colname="col2"> <p>A <a href="../../../c-features/audience-marketplace/marketplace-private-feeds.md#concept_68EDE94B558C4B88BBCC994B67726FD2" format="dita" scope="local"> potential subscriber</a> is a data buyer who has requested access to a private data feed, received seller approval, but has not subscribed to the feed.
+   <td colname="col2"> <p>A <a href="../../../c-features/audience-marketplace/marketplace-private-feeds.md#concept_68EDE94B558C4B88BBCC994B67726FD2"> potential subscriber</a> is a data buyer who has requested access to a private data feed, received seller approval, but has not subscribed to the feed.
 To request a discount as a potential subscriber: </p>
     <ol id="ol_9CECDA92E7894B20AC8A777D78962188">
      <li id="li_618B64160CF24549AFCA73E006DCA35A">Go to <span class="uicontrol"> Audience Marketplace &gt; Marketplace</span>. </li>
      <li id="li_FE52A06B30FC4858B48AF81954365FE9">Click the name of the feed you've been approved for. </li>